nadrane/blog/content/_posts/a-performance-guide-to-gatsbyjs/a-performance-guide-to-gatsbyjs.md

 ---
-title: 'A Performance Guide to GatsbyJS'
+date: 2018-12-13
-date: 2018-11-28
+title: 'One Simple Performance Tip to Optimize GatsbyJS Static Sites'
 categories: [Javascript]
 ---

 In my article [comparing Gatsby to Hexo](/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators), I talked about my experience switching writing this blog using [Hexo](https://hexo.io/) and then later using [Gatsby](https://www.gatsbyjs.org/).
 In the process, the size of my initial page ballooned 5x.

 In retrospect, I did not fully understand the abstraction that Gatsby provides.
-Fortunately, if you follow a couple rules of thumb, you can avoid bloating your network requests and maintain an ultra-performant website.
+Fortunately, if you follow a simple rule of thumb, you can avoid bloating your network requests and maintain an ultra-performant website.

 <!-- more -->